Top front-end and back-end javascript frameworks

 4. Game Development

 JavaScript is useful to create in-browser games.
-Developers use it to create 2D and 3D puzzles, role-playing games, racing games, platform games, etc. There are many JavaScript game engines which provide frameworks for building games, many of which are free and open-source.
-Most popular engines are Backbone, DarlingJS, and JawsJS.
+Developers use it to create 2D and 3D puzzles, role-playing games, racing games, platform games, etc. There are many JavaScript game engines that provide frameworks for building games, many of which are free and open-source.
+The most popular engines are Backbone, DarlingJS, and JawsJS.

 Some of the popular games built using JavaScript are: